Skip to content

 Limited Use Permits

-Permits for University Park, Whipple Park, Goler House, Corporate Woods, Rochester Tech Park, commercial properties, and reserved permits are good ONLY for the area specified on the permit and are not valid in any other area(s).
+Permits for University Park, Whipple Park, Goler House, Corporate Woods, Rochester Tech Park, commercial properties, and reserved permits are valid only in the designated area specified on the permit and cannot be used in other locations.

 Motorcycle Permits

-When riding your motorcycle, please be sure to:
+When riding your motorcycle, please:

 Overflow